cylind/enginx/README.md

 ## Debug(optional)

-You can use ss-client + websocket-plugin, such as v2-plugin, to debug your application, and configure your ss-client as below:
+You can use ss-client + websocket-plugin, such as gost-plugin, to debug your application, and configure your ss-client as below:

 ```
 server: my.server-addr.com